 The University of Akron Style Guide is to be used as a reference for names, terms and information specific to the University.
-It also includes guidelines for general terminology and points of style.
-For additional information, the current edition of the Associated Press Stylebook and Briefing on Media Law is the primary reference work for questions of style.
-The Chicago Manual of Style, 15th Edition, is a secondary reference.
+It also includes guidelines for general and electronic terminology and points of style.
+The current edition of the Associated Press (AP) Stylebook and Briefing on Media Law is the primary source for this guide and the reference for all questions not answered herein.
+The current edition of The Chicago Manual of Style is a secondary reference.

-Akron — UA's alumni magazine, published three times a year.
+Akron e-Magazine – The University’s electronic magazine for alumni, published three times a year.

 Akron Global Polymer Academy – AGPA on second reference.